Variational autoencoder: Overview of architecture and operation

 A variational autoencoder is a generative model with a prior and noise distribution respectively.
-Usually such models are trained using the Expectation-Maximization meta-algorithm (e.g. probabilistic PCA, (spike & slab) sparse coding).
-Such a scheme optimizes a lower bound of the data likelihood, which is usually intractable, and in doing so requires the discovery of q-distributions, or variational posteriors.
-These q distributions are normally parameterized for each individual data point in a separate optimization process.
+Usually such models are trained using the expectation-maximization meta-algorithm (e.g. probabilistic PCA, (spike & slab) sparse coding).
+Such a scheme optimizes a lower bound of the data likelihood, which is usually computationally intractable, and in doing so requires the discovery of q-distributions, or variational posteriors.
+These q-distributions are normally parameterized for each individual data point in a separate optimization process.
 However, variational autoencoders use a neural network as an amortized approach to jointly optimize across data points.
-This neural network takes as input the data points themselves, and outputs parameters for the variational distribution.
+In that way, the same parameters are reused for multiple data points, which can result in massive memory savings.
+The first neural network takes as input the data points themselves, and outputs parameters for the variational distribution.
 As it maps from a known input space to the low-dimensional latent space, it is called the encoder.

 The decoder is the second neural network of this model.
 It is a function that maps from the latent space to the input space, e.g. as the means of the noise distribution.
 It is possible to use another neural network that maps to the variance, however this can be omitted for simplicity.
 In such a case, the variance can be optimized with gradient descent.

-To optimize this model, one needs to know two terms: the "reconstruction error", and the Kullback–Leibler divergence.
-Both terms are derived from the free energy expression of the probabilistic model, and therefore differ depending on the noise distribution and the assumed prior of the data.
-For example, a standard VAE task such as IMAGENET is typically assumed to have a gaussianly distributed noise, however tasks such as binarized MNIST require a Bernoulli noise.
-The KL-D from the free energy expression maximizes the probability mass of the q distribution that overlaps with the p distribution, which unfortunately can result in mode-seeking behaviour.
+To optimize this model, one needs to know two terms: the "reconstruction error", and the Kullback–Leibler divergence (KL-D).
+Both terms are derived from the free energy expression of the probabilistic model, and therefore differ depending on the noise distribution and the assumed prior of the data, here referred to as p-distribution.
+For example, a standard VAE task such as IMAGENET is typically assumed to have a gaussianly distributed noise; however, tasks such as binarized MNIST require a Bernoulli noise.
+The KL-D from the free energy expression maximizes the probability mass of the q-distribution that overlaps with the p-distribution, which unfortunately can result in mode-seeking behaviour.
 The "reconstruction" term is the remainder of the free energy expression, and requires a sampling approximation to compute its expectation value.

+More recent approaches replace Kullback–Leibler divergence (KL-D) with various statistical distances, see "Statistical distance VAE variants" below.

 Formulation

-From the point of view of probabilistic modelling, one wants to maximize the likelihood of the data $x$ by their chosen parameterized probability distribution $p_{\theta}(x) = p(x|\theta)$.
+From the point of view of probabilistic modeling, one wants to maximize the likelihood of the data $x$ by their chosen parameterized probability distribution $p_{\theta}(x) = p(x|\theta)$.
 This distribution is usually chosen to be a Gaussian $N(x|\mu,\sigma)$ which is parameterized by $\mu$ and $\sigma$ respectively, and as a member of the exponential family it is easy to work with as a noise distribution.
 Simple distributions are easy enough to maximize, however distributions where a prior is assumed over the latents $z$ results in intractable integrals.
 Let us find $p_\theta(x)$ via marginalizing over $z$.